 2020 SummaryThe Blues entered 2020 with renewed hope after a strong end to season 2019 & the hoped for development of our emerging stars.
-Surely now was the time to start to rise t places unknown...
+Surely now was the time to start to rise to places unknown...

-However, the world changed dramatically in the lead up to the season proper, when the global health crisis known as COVID19 took hold of the country and the code and a whole new fixture was created.
+In parallel and amazingly (if not terrifyingly), the world changed dramatically in the lead up to the season proper, when the global health crisis known as COVID19 took hold of the country and the code and a whole new fixture was created.
 Amazingly, a crowd of 0 was allowed to see the Round 1 clash against the Tiges; a game where we were smashed early given their superior intensity before a medium term recovery - plus 4 goals from Jack Martin on Blue debut.
 We were excited about our 'close' loss against the Brilliant Tigers, before...

 COVID saw the whole season suspended until further notice.
 Footy aside, the country - and the world - went in to various lockdown regimes, causing great economic dislocation and at the time of writing over 300,000 lives.
 Thankfully our country was able to avoid the worst notwithstanding the start of a new economic depression, and the code began again with a new fixture some 3 months later.